roboyeti/wth/Readme.md

 ![WTH - What the Hash?](/web/favicon/android-chrome-192x192.png)
 ## WTH - What the Hash?

-WTH was designed with the goal of providing a expandable quick health status / earnings viewer for cryptocurrency related interests, miners, etc.
+WTH was designed with the goal of providing an expandable, quick health status / earnings viewer for cryptocurrency related interests, miners, etc.

 It isn't meant to compete with fancy web UIs with charts and graphs.
 It was originally